6 tips for running in hot weather - The Lily Foundation

 5. Mind your minerals

-The body sweats more in hot weather, to it's important to keep your sodium levels up.
+The body sweats more in hot weather, so it's important to keep your sodium levels up.
 Sodium tablets or salty snacks will do the trick.
 On longer runs, electrolyte drinks will replenish sodium and potassium, helping to retain fluids and prevent cramping.

 6. Be sun-smart

-Body-hugging base layers work well for cold-weather training, but when the sun starts to shine a loose-fitting T-shirt with mesh or vents will help keep air circulating and prevent chafing.
+Body-hugging base layers work well for cold-weather training, but when the sun starts to shine a loose-fitting t-shirt with mesh or vents will help keep air circulating and prevent chafing.
 Opt for a high-tech material that wicks sweat away from the body.
 Protect your head from the sun with a lightweight hat with a visor, and apply sunscreen to exposed skin.
 If you run with sunglasses, make sure they are light, comfortable and aren't going to slide off your face when things get sweaty.

 Want to get fit for a great cause?